dockerera/nodejs-docker-connect/README.md

 Overview
 --------

-Docker exposes an event API, allowing one to monitor the happenings of a Docker host. dockerode allows for consumption of this API, albeit in a very raw form. docker-events does a bit of work for you, turning the raw API of dockerode into something a little more high-level by parsing the response stream and pushing things out of an EventEmitter.

-API
----
+Turning the raw event response of dockerode into something a little more easy to handle docker connect defines some emitter events for you.

 ### DockerEvents (constructor)